Ready for Your Emergency

 It's the middle of the night, and you’re in a panic.
 Your daughter’s temperature has now climbed to 103 degrees, and her breathing is strained.
 It’s no longer a wait and see situation – you’re taking her to the emergency room.

-For families in Burlington County, this means the new Pediatric Pavilion at Virtua Memorial in Mount Holly – ready 24 hours a day to help sick children get better.
-“Here, children receive specialized pediatric care from the moment they arrive,” says Samir Doshi, MD, assistant chief of pediatrics at Virtua Memorial.
+For families in Burlington County, this means the Pediatric Pavilion at Virtua Mount Holly – ready 24 hours a day to help sick children get better.
+“Here, children receive specialized pediatric care from the moment they arrive,” says Samir Doshi, MD, assistant chief of pediatrics at Virtua Mount Holly Hospital.
 “If a child needs to be admitted to the hospital, the same highly experienced pediatricians continue to care for the child throughout a hospital stay.”

 The private inpatient rooms even offer space for parents to spend the night.